OpenVoiceOS/ovos-skill-cmd/README.md

 ## Configuration

-The skill can be configured to run scripts from easily pronouncable human utterances, such as "generate report" by adding the following to the skill `settings.json`
+The skill can be configured to run scripts from easily pronounceable human utterances, such as "generate report" by adding the following to the skill `settings.json`

 ```json
 {